mongodb/docs-realm/source/includes/mongodb-data-access-example-plant-documents.rst

-The examples on this page use a MongoDB collection that describes inventory in a chain of plant stores.
-The following collection of documents describe various plants for sale in the chain's stores:
+The examples on this page use the following MongoDB collection that describes various plants for sale in a chain of plant stores:

 .. literalinclude:: /examples/generated/code/start/mongodb.codeblock.plants-collection-documents.js
    :language: javascript